PeterKaminski09/baskup/README.md

 Download the MacOS app for contact recognition, timestamps, and automated backups (coming soon)

 *Most future improvements to Baskup will only be available on the desktop version.*

-## What is Baskup? 📲 + 💬 = 📦

-Baskup is a bash script that is aimed at taking your iMessages, which Apple stores on your local machine in non-readable iChat files, and copying them into human-readable text files.
-Whether it's a group message, picture, audio file, iMessage, or SMS, Baskup will back it up.

 ## Why baskup?